• Home

 Harnessing NZ leaders and universities for enhanced organisational performance - Massey News

-In the pre-research conversations, many New Zealand leaders stated they would not make an offer on a culturally misaligned company.
+Organisational culture and firm value: In the pre-research conversations, many New Zealand leaders stated they would not make an offer on a culturally misaligned company.
 One questioned why anyone would, unless they were not planning to acquire the people.
 Leaders agreed that organisational culture impacts firm value and some provided examples.
 One CEO said that during the COVID-19 pandemic their employees went above and beyond their job descriptions to support their customers, while competitors flailed.

 Organisational culture, risk-taking and long-term orientation: Industry leaders revealed distinct attitudes towards risk among different organisations.
 For-profit companies, driven by investor or owner expectations, exhibited a higher propensity for risk-taking, contrasting with the stewardship approach of government entities.
 New Zealand governance leaders emphasised that selecting a CEO with aligned risk preferences is important for an organisation’s growth prospects and cultural alignment.
 CEOs add that, although they are not personally driven by monetary incentives, the structure of their pay still signals the board and investor priorities for risk-taking and their approach to the long term.